the4thdoctor/pg_chameleon/docs/upgrade_procedure.rst

 For example, if there are two sources ``source_01.yaml`` and ``source_02.yaml`` with the following configuration:

-Both sources point the same database
+Both sources are pointing the same MySQL database

 .. code-block:: yaml